XCSoar/XCSoar/XCSoarV4-README.txt

 SUMMARY OF NEW FEATURES AND BUG FIXES SINCE V4.0
 ============================================================================

+IGC Logger:
+  must have unique serial number, make and type, version number must mark where declaration is changed in-flight
+  header: HF TAKEOFF
+  Pilot Event Marker: PEV
+  should be on for a while prior to takeoff and off for a while after landing, to mark the ground level.
+  PEVs should also activate fast-fix (for how long?) add C lines at waypoint events: START, TURN, TURN AREA, FINISH C lines are causing problems when blank, as reported by Deniz
+- put globals into their own class
+- check all TODOs / check

 Todo:
 - Start status message
 - Quick fgtt by polygon interior fit from airspace (possible performance improvement)